dtinth/essay/README.md

 ### code block extraction

-This function extracts all the code blocks:
+This function takes a string (representing your README.md) and extracts the fenced code block.
+Returns an object of code block entries, which contains the contents and line number in README.md.

+See the test (below) for more details:

 ```js
 // extractCodeBlocks.js